JingSongJai/JingSongJai/README.md

 - 📫 How to reach me: 015 528 384.

 ## Some of my projects:
+- **Career Hunt**: The Applcation that focus on employees and employers.
 - **CV Generator**: WPF Application that let user generate their wanted CV.
 - **NOTE APP (Google Note App Clone)**: Similar to Google Note App.
 - **Music Player**: WinForm Application for playing music purpose.